theClarkSell/HTML5-Compiler/3- CSS3/readme.md

 3. Now that we've added our transition, let's view it in action.
 Refresh the page, and hover over an image.

-4. This is a nice effect, but you no-doubt notices that its not particularly smooth.
+4. This is a nice effect, but you no-doubt notice that its not particularly smooth.
 To add some smoothness, we can use a transition timing function.
 The available options are `ease`, `linear`, `ease-in`, `ease-out`, and `ease-in-out`.
-We'll use `ease-in-out` and add it to the end of each transition declaration, like so:
+We'll use `ease-in-out` and add it to the end of each transition declaration.
+Add the following to the 'img' selection (note, this should be the 'img' selector, not the 'img:hover' selector:

 		-webkit-transition: all 2s ease-in-out;
 		-moz-transition: all 2s ease-in-out;